Kuramoto model on Sierpinski Gasket I: Harmonic maps: Discussion

 \section{Discussion}

 In this paper, we presented a method for constructing HMs from the p.c.f. fractals to the unit circle using the covering spaces for the underlying fractal.
 The method provides a complete description of HMs from the SG to the unit circle.
 Specifically, it shows that there is a unique HM satisfying given boundary conditions in each homotopy class.
-In addition, the method yields explicit and exact formulae for computing HMs on a dense set of points.
+In addition, the method yields explicit formulae for computing HMs on a dense set of points.
 Our method may be viewed as a natural generalization of the classical harmonic extension algorithm for real-valued functions (cf.~\cite{Kig01}; see also \cite{Str06, Saenz-HarmAnal}).

 The method extends naturally to a large class of fractals, the p.c.f. fractals.
 While the implementation of the computational algorithm and the proof of the main result remain practically the same as in the case of SG, the analysis of the HMs on p.c.f. sets reveals subtle differences.
 Namely, for SG the cycle spaces of approximating graphs embed nicely from one level approximation to the next one.
 This affords an especially nice and simple way of describing the degree of a HM on SG (see \eqref{homotopy-c}).
 Examples of level-$3$ SG and polygaskets show that in general the relation between cycles spaces of approximating graphs at different levels of approximation may be more complex.
 This prevented us from claiming uniqueness in Theorem~\ref{thm.pcf}, even though the gist of the matter remained the same as before.
-By construction, the HM obtained in the proof of Theorem~\ref{thm.pcf} is still unique in a given homotopy class, provided the latter is fully captured by \eqref{eq:winding_vec_general}, i.e., there are no nonzero winding numbers at smaller scales.
-For SG, this condition was conveniently expressed by the nonzero entries of \eqref{homotopy-c} or by the order of the HM.
-While the meaning of the order of HM is intuitively clear for a general p.c.f. set, expressing it formally meets certain technical difficulties, which are postponed for a future study.
-Nonetheless, the covering spaces for p.c.f. fractals that we introduced in this work provide a nice visual tool for describing the geometry of HMs to the unit circle and we believe that they will find other interesting applications.